 The issue of rising drug prices remains front and centre of the political debate in the 2020 election year.
 A host of proposals have been put forward in recent months by the Senate Finance Committee, House Democrats and the White House to hold the pharma industry ‘accountable for its actions’.
-While current proposals are mired in political uncertainly, the proposals of the 2020 Presidential candidates provide a clear indication that the issue of drug pricing is likely to be central to the legislative agenda post election.
 If some of the more hard-hitting measures come to light, the implications for the underlying economic model of the industry are potentially profound.

 - What is the good, the bad and the ugly of the multitude of proposed reforms on the table?
-What are the proposals which could make a meaningful impact on drug prices?
+What are the proposals which could have a meaningful impact on drug prices?

 - Should patent reforms and attempts to address ‘evergreening’ and ‘patent thickets’ play a bigger role of the debate?

 As pharma companies navigate the new world of digital and value, they are working in close partnerships with players from the world of big tech and big data.
-Among the many benefits, these relationships allow pharma companies to leverage expertise, talent, build closer relationships with patients and gain a foothold, for instance, in the fast-growing business of digiceuticals and AI-driven products and services.
+Among the many benefits, these relationships allow pharma companies to leverage expertise and talent, build closer relationships with patients and gain a foothold in the fast-growing business of digiceuticals and AI-driven products and services.
 Yet it is often remarked that an unspoken divide separates the ‘parallel worlds’ of pharma and tech, preventing closer alignment and realizing the full potential that such partnerships can offer.
 The ‘glacial pace of decision-making’ and siloed world of in pharma is often contrasted with the more ‘agile and open’ world of tech.